mjsmcp/example-cdk-bug-1/README.md

 This bug appears when a single KMS key is used by both a topic and a queue where the queue is subscribed to the topic.

+# Reproduction
+Checkout this repository, run `cdk synth` and look at the generated stacks in `cdk.out`.

 # CloudFormation w/ Subscription
 Something about the Subscription between SQS and SNS adds a key policy statement that produces a circular dependency.